CUSTOMER SERVICE STANDARDS AND INTEGRATED ACCESSIBILITY STANDARDS (“IAS”)

 The Firm is committed to meeting the communication needs of individuals with disabilities.

-We will take reasonable steps to ensure that all publicly available information controlled by the Firm is provided in an accessible way upon request, by January 1, 2016.
+We will continue to take reasonable steps to ensure that all publicly available information controlled by the Firm is provided in an accessible way upon request.
 The Firm will also consult with the person making the request to determine his or her information and communication needs.

-The Firm will notify the public about the availability of accessible formats and communication supports by January 1, 2016.
+The Firm will continue to notify the public about the availability of accessible formats and communication supports.

 7. Websites

-The Firm will take reasonable steps to ensure that all websites controlled by the Firm, and content on those sites published after January 1, 2012 (other than live captions and pre-recorded audio descriptions), conform with WCAG 2.0, Level AA by January 1, 2021, except where meeting the requirement is not practicable.
+The Firm will take reasonable steps to ensure that all websites controlled by the Firm, and content on those sites published after January 1, 2012 (other than closed captions and pre-recorded audio descriptions), conform with WCAG 2.0, Level AA, except where meeting the requirement is not practicable.

 8. Employment